 There are seven bedrooms and 24 bathrooms, as well as a sensor system to regulate lighting and heat.
 The Seattle suburb of Medina is also home to Jeff Bezos and other wealthy residents.

 The property is named after the fictional home of Charles Foster Kane, the main character in Citizen Kane.
-In the library there is the Codex Leicster, a manuscript by famous artist Leonardo da Vinci, and two secret bookcases.
+In the library there is the Codex Leicester, a manuscript by famous artist Leonardo da Vinci, and two secret bookcases.
 One of these leads to a hidden bar.

 Location: Medina, Washington, USA